-Vero Beach is located on the Atlantic Coast, halfway between Melbourne (to the North) and Palm Beach (to the South), Florida.
-The town is split between full-time residents and snowbirds (seasonal occupants).
+Vero Beach, Florida, is a town on the Atlantic Coast between Melbourne (to the North) and Palm Beach (to the South).
+It is split between full-time residents and snowbirds (seasonal occupants).
 One of the best things about living in Vero Beach, besides the obvious, is that we have delicious eats and access to incredibly fresh seafood.
-Here is my 42 restaurant guide to Vero Beach, as suggested by a local.
+Here is my 42 restaurant guide to Vero Beach (in alphabetical order), as suggested by a local.

-My favorite deli/sandwich shop in Vero Beach is the casual Barefoot Cafe, on 14th Avenue.
+My favorite deli/sandwich shop in Vero Beach is the casual Barefoot Cafe on 14th Avenue.
 Come in, order at the counter, and relax while browsing local newspapers and regional flyers.
-The Barefoot Cafe has impressive sandwiches, crispy salads, and wonderful homemade side dishes that are priced just right.
+The Barefoot Cafe has impressive sandwiches, crispy salads, and excellent homemade side dishes that are priced just right.
 Best choices?
 The Sesame Seared Tuna Salad (shown below), Caliente Sandwich (it’s spicy perfection!), and Caribbean Shrimp Salad.

 Bobby’s Restaurant and Lounge

 Bobby’s Restaurant and Lounge is a dining spot mostly for the locals of Vero Beach.
-The restaurant caters to an upscale clientele and I’ve never seen anyone order anything that they said no to, even if it was not on the menu!
-Bobby’s is inside of the Reef Ocean Resort and the food quality is superb.
-I recommend the Wedge Salad, Turkey Reuben, and Belly Buster Hot Dog, which you have to see to believe.
+The restaurant caters to an upscale clientele, and I’ve never seen anyone order anything that they said no to, even if it was not on the menu!
+Bobby’s is inside the Reef Ocean Resort, and the food quality is superb.
+I recommend the Blackened Chicken Caesar Salad, Turkey Reuben, and Belly Buster Hot Dog, which you have to see to believe.

 One of the premier dining spots in Vero Beach is the Citrus Grillhouse, located at Humiston Park.
 Oceanfront dining with chef-inspired dishes, including a special tasting menu, will delight your taste buds.
 Go for the daily special; if Miyazaki beef is on the list, it is a must!
 You will thank me.
-Save room for Citrus Grillhouse’s scrumptious dessert trio with your pick of 3 (how about Key Lime Pie, Chocolate Torte, and Cheesecake?) from the yummy sweet selections list.
+The burrata and fresh peach salad is incredible for a light choice, or if you are hungry enough, go for the steak, potatoes, and green beans dinner.
+Save room for a delectable house-made dessert.

 CJ Cannon’s Restaurant & Lounge